-Organization and Management of University Safety Programs
+Organization and Management of University of Nevada, Reno Safety Programs

-Environmental Health & Safety Department
+Environmental Health and Safety Department

 BCN Risk Management

 This office is responsible to manage and oversee the workers compensation and risk management programs for the University of Nevada, Reno in accordance the Nevada System of Higher Education Procedures and Guidelines Manual, Chapter 10 – Risk Management and Safety – Section 2.
 This includes investigating, adjusting, and settling workers’ compensation claims, monitoring the implementation of corrective action plans to prevent the recurrence of accidents leading to injuries and providing statistical reports of injury trends and costs.

 Safety and Health Program

 It is a goal of the University of Nevada, Reno, to ensure safe and healthy learning, research, work, entertainment, health care, and student living environments for faculty, staff, students and visitors.
-In support of this policy, the University gives high administrative priority, applies appropriate financial support, and provides professional expertise in the ongoing effort to eliminate or reduce facility and operational hazards that could threaten the health and safety of persons, property or the environment.
+In support of this policy, the University gives high administrative priority, applies appropriate financial support, and provides professional expertise in the ongoing effort to eliminate or reduce facility and operational hazards that could threaten the health and safety of persons, property, or the environment.
 Along with the highest quality of teaching, research and community service, safety of individuals and protection of the environment are core values of this institution.